ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Experiments

-\textbf{Average Improvement} As noted in \cite{du2023improving}, the key mechanism behind the success of multi-agent debate (or any of its many variants) is that discussion over multiple rounds allows the models to iteratively refine their answers.
-Thus, a natural question is: \emph{how much does accuracy improve from the initial round $t=0$ to the final round $t=T$?} To measure this, we look at the percent improvement in model accuracy from round $t=0$ to round $t=4$ calculated as,
+\paragraph{Average Improvement} As noted in \cite{du2023improving}, the key mechanism behind the success of multi-agent deliberation (or any of its many variants) is that discussion over multiple rounds allows the models to iteratively refine their answers.
+Thus, a natural question for any iterative multi-agent method is: \emph{how much does accuracy improve from the initial round $t=0$ to the final round $t=T$?} Where $T=4$ in our experiments.
+To measure this, we look at the percent improvement in model accuracy from round $t=0$ to round $t=4$ calculated as,

 In Figure \ref{fig:improve} we see the average percent improvement for each method, averaged across all 5 datasets.
-For each of the three base models, ACC-Debate+ has the highest average improvement compared to all other methods.
-Additionally, the improvement gained by methods such as SoM, SFT or DebateGPT is far less stable than that of ACC-Debate+.
+For each of the three base models, ACC-Collab+ has the highest average improvement compared to all other methods.
+Additionally, the improvement gained by methods such as SoM, SFT or DebateGPT is far less stable than that of ACC-Collab+.
 In particular, for Mistral, SoM yields nearly no improvement, similarly SFT and DebateGPT offer little improvement when applied to of Llama-3.

-\paragraph{Per-Round Accuracy} Next, we look more closely at the accuracy of each method across five rounds of debate.
+\paragraph{Per-Round Accuracy} Next, we look more closely at the accuracy of each method across five rounds of deliberation.
 Figure \ref{fig:perRound}, shows per-round accuracy on the BoolQ dataset.
-As already illustrated by Table \ref{tab:main_results}, ACC-Debate and ACC-Debate+ achieve higher final round accuracy than the other methods.
+As already illustrated by Table \ref{tab:main_results}, ACC-Collab and ACC-Collab+ achieve higher final round accuracy than the other methods.
 Notably, our method has higher accuracy both at the final round $t=4$ and at round $t=0$.
 Recall that at round $t=0$, the actor's response is independent of the critic.
-This indicates that in some cases, our training pipeline can produce actor models with superior zero-shot accuracy (without debate) compared to models produced by SFT and DebateGPT.
+This indicates that in some cases, our training pipeline can produce actor agents with superior zero-shot accuracy (without deliberation) compared to models produced by SFT and DebateGPT.

-Interestingly, we observe that in some cases, SFT and DebateGPT are not much better than simple debate with untrained models (i.e., SoM-4x), e.g., BoolQ with Llama-3.
+Interestingly, we observe that in some cases, SFT and DebateGPT are not much better than simple deliberation with untrained models (i.e., SoM-4x), e.g., BoolQ with Llama-3.
 This is primarily due to the fact that these methods are designed to improve the model's single-short performance but do little to improve their collaborative abilities.
-Cases such as this outline the necessity of training to improve collaboration (ACC-Debate) rather than training for raw accuracy (SFT and DebateGPT).
+Cases such as this outline the necessity of training to improve collaboration (ACC-Collab) rather than training for raw accuracy (SFT and DebateGPT).